maclark999/many-to-many-practice/README.md

       X Add Show Pages for Companies and Products that link from their name in the index page in their respective table.
       X Add the ability to create Companies and Products.

-- A Product belongs to a Company but the resources are not nested.
+    X A Product belongs to a Company but the resources are not nested.
 On the new product page the client wants a collection select of all of the companies in our database.
 There is a link to a new product page but it is missing the collection select and the 'products#create' action is empty.

-- A CompanyReview is a join between a user and a company.
+-  X A CompanyReview is a join between a user and a company.
 Also has a title, a rating and a description.
 This is finished .

-- A ProductReview is a join between a user and a product.
+  X A ProductReview is a join between a user and a product.
 Also has a title, a rating and a description.
 This is incomplete, it is missing routes, a controller, a view folder and views.

 - There is a Reviews Index page that has tables of all of the ProductReviews and CompanyReviews.
 We need to add the User who wrote the review to the table.